svideloc/csci-e59-sql-final-project/README.md

 ### RESULTS_METADATA

-This table contians the metadata that determined the score in the *EVALUATION* table.
+This table contains the metadata that determined the score in the *EVALUATION* table.
 It is very useful to view this data ordered by probability of a detection, to view how the precision and recall scores change as our threshold/probability goes down.
 See below for the type of data that exists in this table:

 ```
 mysql> SELECT * FROM RESULTS_METADATA LIMIT 5;